 Is the Hyundai Ioniq 5 expensive to insure?

-The Hyundai Ioniq 5 typically costs $900-$1,400/yr for comprehensive cover - higher than petrol Hyundai models.
+The Ioniq 5 typically costs $900-$1,400/yr for comprehensive cover - higher than petrol Hyundai models.
 This is due to the higher vehicle value, specialist EV repair requirements, and battery replacement costs.
 It is worth checking that your policy includes EV battery cover, as not all standard policies do.

 Should I get agreed value or market value for my Hyundai?